 Noise becomes a huge safety hazard when it interferes with communication.
 Making it difficult for warnings to be heard.

-- Noise Level around 80dB – If employees need to raise voices for normal conversation when 2 metres apart.
+- Noise Level around 80dB(A) – If employees need to raise voices for normal conversation when 2 meters apart.

-- Noise level around 90dB – If employees are exposed to noise making them shout to talk to someone around 1m away.
+- Noise level around 85dB(A) – If employees are exposed to noise making them shout to talk to someone around 1m away.